tommeagher/gitintro/tutorial.md

 #Your first Git cheatsheet
 ##Fork it, improve it and send me a pull request

-Before you start, configure ssh on your machine and connect to Github.
-Follow these simple tutorials to get set up, [Part 1] (https://help.github.com/articles/set-up-git) and [Part 2] (https://help.github.com/articles/generating-ssh-keys)
+Before you start, [install git](https://help.github.com/articles/set-up-git) and configure ssh on your machine and connect to Github.
+Follow these simple tutorials to generate ssh, [Part 1] (https://help.github.com/articles/set-up-git) and [Part 2] (https://help.github.com/articles/generating-ssh-keys)

+If you're interested in the concepts behind basic git use, [try this class](bit.ly/car13git).
+Then come back here.

 ###Make an existing directory on your local machine a git repo:
 	git init